-Q: Which bonds are eligible under the Section 54 EC?
+Q: Which bonds are eligible under Section 54 EC?

-A: REC (Rural Electrification Corporation) and NHAI (National Highways Authority of India) are the bonds eligible under Section 54 EC.
+A: REC (Rural Electrification Corporation) and NHAI (National Highways Authority of India) is the bonds eligible under Section 54 EC.

 Q: What is the maximum investment limit for the Section 54 EC- Capital Gain Bonds?